huangchink/hospital_final/README.md

 ## Note

+This depository only contains a model train on 7 million images.
 To gain access to the base model trained on 32 million images, please send an email to zhiguo@zju.edu.cn.
 Upon successful processing of your request, you will receive an email containing the model.

 ### Email Prompt